Allerdest, Levocetirizine

 • Helps suppress chronic urticaria flare-ups

-Allerdest is different from some older antihistamines because it doesn't easily cross into the brain.
-This means it's less likely to make you feel overly sleepy or affect your coordination and reaction time.
+Allerdest is different from many older antihistamines because it doesn't easily cross the blood-brain barrier.
+This means that it's less likely to cause drowsiness and affect movement and reaction time as much.

 Mechanism of Action of Levocetirizine

-Levocetirizine mainly works by targeting histamine H1 receptors in the body.
-But instead of just stopping histamine from binding, it helps keep the receptor in a calm state, which reduces its normal activity and decreases inflammation signals.
-This is different from just blocking histamine, as it actually changes the way the receptor works, making it less active and reducing the allergic response.
+Levocetirizine mainly works by targeting the histamine H1 receptors in the body.
+But instead of just stopping histamine from binding, it helps keep the receptor in a calm state, which reduces the normal activity of the receptor and decreases inflammatory signals.

 The medication exerts several physiologic effects: